-Correspondence with the Tribal Government will be included in Appendix B of the Final EA.
+The Navy consulted with the Suquamish Tribe.
+Correspondence with the Tribal Government is included in Appendix B.

 The evaluation of impacts on traditional resources considers whether the resource itself is affected or if there is a change in access to the resource.
 Consultation with potentially affected tribal governments of federally recognized American Indian Tribal Nations is required whenever proposing an action that may have the potential to significantly affect protected tribal resources, tribal rights, or Indian lands, per DoD Instruction 4710.02.